anvidev/SharyUI/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-SharyUI was built to speed up implementation flow of Shary's developers and to help them improve design consistency with a centralised design center.
+SharyUI was built to speed up implementation flow of Shary's developers and to help them improve design consistency by having a centralised design center for all of their UI components.

 ## Installation